NERC implemented new measures in 2015 designed to raise discovery science standard grant success rates.

 Will these measures restrict the ability for organisations to retain and recruit staff as individuals are worried that they won’t be able to apply for NERC funding?

-The demand management measures are for NERC’s discovery science pushing the frontiers scheme only.
+The demand management measures are for NERC’s Pushing the Frontiers scheme only.
 There are other funding schemes that organisations may apply to.
-There is also the opportunity for staff to apply as a collaborator on a proposal that has a lead principal investigator based in another research organisation and where the funds are requested on the lead organisations Joint Electronic Submission (Je-S) system form.
+There is also the opportunity for staff to apply as a collaborator on an application that has a project lead based in another research organisation and where the funds are requested on the submitting organisation’s application.